leif-hansen/Exchange-Scripts/README.md

-Some Exchange PowerShell Scritps I have used.
+Some Exchange PowerShell Scripts I have used.